Shubhang-Kuber/Shubhang-Kuber/README.md

 ## 💫 About Me

-- Passionate about software & web development, AI, and prompt engineering 🤖💡
+- Passionate about software & web development, prompt engineering and AI Engineering 🤖💡
 - Exploring Data Structures and Algorithms (DSA) in Java and C
 - Love solving problems with code and building impactful projects
+- Curious to explore different different ML ALgorithms

 ---